Heliot Ramos Preview, Player Props: Giants vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the second-best in MLB.

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.80).
+- The Braves have a 3.79 team ERA that ranks third across all MLB pitching staffs.

-- The Braves allow the second-fewest home runs in baseball (132 total, one per game).
+- The Braves surrender the first-fewest home runs in baseball (133 total, one per game).

-- In his last outing on Sunday against the San Francisco Giants, the left-hander went 5 2/3 innings, giving up three earned runs while surrendering nine hits.
+- In his most recent time out on Saturday, June 24, the left-hander tossed 3 2/3 innings against the Cincinnati Reds, allowing four earned runs while surrendering seven hits.

-- The 29-year-old has put up an ERA of 2.83, with 8.5 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .264 against him.
+- The 25-year-old has put up an ERA of 5.00, with 5 strikeouts per nine innings, in nine games this season.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.